sadanandpai/javascript-code-challenges/challenges/async-challenges.md

 <br />

-#### Q8
-### Execute the given list of asynchronous functions in parallel and return the results as an array to the callback
+### Q. Execute the given list of asynchronous functions in parallel and return the results as an array to the callback
 ```js
 // Example
 function asyncFunc1(callback) {